 Florida Opioid Death Statistics

 The opioid crisis has become the worst drug epidemic in modern American history.
-There were over 47,000 opioid overdose deaths in 2017—more than from automobile accidents or firearm-related homicides.
+There were over 47,000 opioid overdose deaths in 2017 nationally—more than from automobile accidents or firearm-related homicides.
 Many of those overdose deaths were from heroin and black-market fentanyl, which are surging in popularity.
+This report examines Florida's data on opioid overdose deaths from the Centers for Disease Control and Prevention (CDC).

 Demographics of Opioid Deaths in Florida